TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 ## Manifest

 <!-- markdownlint-disable MD033 MD036 MD041 -->
-The Manifest details the index of appearance's PinnedChunks.
+The Manifest details the poritons of the index of appearances which are called ChunkRecords.
 Each record in the Manifest details the block range represented by the chunk as well as the IPFS hash of the index chunk along with the associated IPFS hash for the Bloom filter of the chunk.
 The manifest itself is also pushed to IPFS and the IPFS of the hash of the manifest is published periodically to the Unchained Index smart contract.

 The following commands produce and manage Manifests: